Mornington Cannon: Early life

-Herbert Mornington Cannon was born on 21 May in Houghton, Hampshire, the same day that his father Tom Cannon won the Somersetshire Stakes, at Bath, on a colt named Mornington (who also won the 1873 City and Suburban Handicap).
+Herbert Mornington Cannon was born on 21 May 1873 in Houghton, Hampshire, the same day that his father Tom Cannon won the Somersetshire Stakes, at Bath, on a colt named Mornington (who also won the 1873 City and Suburban Handicap).
 Cannon derived his middle name from his father's mount and went by the nickname "Morny" for much of his racing career.

 His mother was Catherine Day, a grand daughter of English horse trainer John Barham Day.
 Cannon had three brothers who were also jockeys: Walter Kempton (1879–1951), Tom Cannon, Jr. (1872–1945) and Charles.
 His sister Margaret married Ernest Piggott, who was the grandfather of champion jockey Lester Piggott.

 He was educated at Banister's Court, Southampton, and afterwards at Queenswood College by a private tutor.

-He married Miss E (Nelly) Dennett, of The Park, Nottingham, on 11 January 1894, at the old parish church, St Mary Abbots, Kensington.
+He married E (Nelly) Dennett, of The Park, Nottingham, on 11 January 1894, at the old parish church, St Mary Abbots, Kensington.
 The wedding was a quiet one owing to the recent death of the bride's father.
 They honeymooned in Brighton with a view to setting up home near Danebury.

+Afterwards to being married he had a relationship with an Emily Harris (A Spinster who worked in workhouses around Brighton) and had a son.
+His son changed his name from Herbert Claud Harris to Herbert Claud Cannon by deed poll on January 8, 1945.